Information

 Last Modified: 2002-08-15T07:00Z

 I'm not sure if everything's going to be perfect, but I've implemented styles.
 Basically it allows a single object to have more than one render-like definition.
-Just something that is useful for designing Deraj DeZine.
+Just something that is useful for designing DeZine.

 Releases: v1.0.1 Released